 Odor resistant: Garments stay fresher for longer between washes.
-A silver salt (salt chloride) inhibits the growth of odor causing bacteria for the life of the garment
+A silver chloride treatment inhibits the growth of odor causing bacteria for the life of the garment

-Durable water repellent: Greatly increases the fabric's inherent ability the resist water and snow without sacrificing breathability
+Durable water repellent: Greatly increases the fabric’s inherent ability to resist water and snow without sacrificing breathability

 Hardface: Dramatically increases abrasion resistance, reduces surface friction against other layers and adds durable water repellency